 The bathroom situation, however, won’t make the list.

 You’ll appreciate that cleaning them is not your responsibility, but the fact that 41 girls need to share just four toilets and three showers can make Sunday mornings, the one day the cleaning crew has off, quite tricky.

 The bathroom is also not the place of privacy it is at home.
-In fact, the first thing to learn when moving into a dorm is that you have no privacy.
+In fact, the first thing to learn as an incoming freshman is that you have no privacy in the dorm.
 None.

 Your room is (most likely) not just your room, so it’s not the best place to make a phone call.
 The hallway, with the RA ready to snap at the sound of a whisper even when it isn’t quiet hours, is not a better option.
 The stairwell that so nicely amplifies your voice for the entire building to hear is not a good choice, although not too many people are aware of this fact and I know just a few too many details about some of my neighbors’ personal lives than I would like.
 (Please make note of this if you are one of these stairwell-talkers.)

 So where is the right place for a private conversation?
 Where can you make that telephone call home or to your best friend when you don’t want the whole world to be involved?
 (Or at least not the ones you desperately need to rant about?)

 Outside isn’t exactly private like a bedroom.
 Kind of the opposite, in fact.
 Anyone could see you or hear you or interrupt that precious minute when your mom’s voice first comes through.